 Support the locals

-Whenever you can, try and shop in locally owned and even black owned businesses.
+Whenever you can, try and shop in locally owned and even black-owned businesses.
 This way you make sure that your money go to a local family instead of foreign investors.

-It is always appreciated to talk with the locals, ask them for tips and advice as well as a good local story.
+It is always appreciated to talk with the locals and ask them for tips and advice as well as a good local story.
 Even if you’re an American you could be surprised by the difference in customs when you travel within your own country if you only take the time to learn.